resurvey/TheSurveyBotBunch/README.md

 What Next?
 ------

 This is a pointed example of what an organization could do with webhooks to expand what is going in in SurveyBot, with their surveys, into systems and workflow external to SurveyBot.
+We could and probably will build such a feature into SurveyBot at some point, with some internal APIs and it will be sleaker, but... *this was built with tools that are available to all users*, and that is the power if webhooks were trying to convey.
 If you were looking for suggestions on where to go from here, we might suggest the following:

 A) Open the HTML file and modify the javascript it to consume and drive new workflows off different events